Why are you closing, what is the future of Amy’s Farm?

 Saturdays 9 am – 1 pm

-Can I visit to explore the farm or reserve a guided tour?
+Can I visit to explore the farm or book a guided tour?

 We are sorry that we can no longer offer these options to our community.
-The last days that you may explore the farm are Saturday, June 24 through Saturday, July 1
+The last week that you may explore the farm is Saturday, June 24 through Saturday, July 1 (closed Sunday and Monday) and the entrance fee is $20 per car.
+Please come prepared to pay at the gate.
+You may pay cash, Venmo, or GoFundMe.

 We are no longer taking reservations for guided tours.
 We will be honoring all of our summer tour reservations that have been booked previously.